memfault/interrupt/_posts/2020-01-29-rust-lib-dsp.md

 below.

 First, we use the `cargo` package manager to create a new project.
-Cargo is the default for Rust packages, which are usually called "crates.
-We can pass cargo the `--lib` flag to specify that the project is a library.
+Cargo is the default for Rust packages, which are usually called "crates".
+We can pass Cargo the `--lib` flag to specify that the project is a library.

 ```bash
 $ cargo new dsp_rs --lib